sharetribe/flex-sdk-js/docs/query-parameter-serialization.md

 ## `sharetribeSdk.util.objectQueryString`

-Some endpoints in the Sharetribe Marketplace API require a specific syntax that allows passing one or more key-value pairs as the value of a single query parameter.
+Quering custom image variats with Sharetribe Marketplace API requires a specific syntax that allows passing one or more key-value pairs as the value of a single query parameter.
 The keys and values are colon-separated whereas the pairs are separated by semicolons.
 For example, when requesting custom image variants:

 ``` js
 sdk.listings.show({